medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Clinical-guidelines-ENG.md

  |
 | Corrections | REXX | CORRECTED &#39;Name of electronic notification&#39; | Corrects content in previously sent notifications, for example hospital department or time. |

-# 6
+# Business rules for use of &#39;Hospital Notification&#39;

 _Table 1 Status of hospital stay_

-Business rules for use of &#39;Hospital Notification&#39;

-The purpose of the outlined business rules for use of the &#39;Hospital Notification&#39; is that the actors
+The purpose of the outlined business rules for use of the &#39;Hospital Notification&#39; is that the actors who use the notification, use the messages as intended.
-# 3
- who use the notification, use the messages as intended.
 Business rules are a supplement to the standard for &#39;Hospital Notification&#39; and can be updated as the needs change.

 1. **Electronic notifications are generated based on real-time registration in the EPR/PAS system**

 If EPR/PAS uses future registrations of planned contacts, these should trigger the electronic notification only when the time occurs, i.e. at the patient&#39;s physical attendance.

-1. **Ended hospital stay (admission and acute ambulant care) is only used when the patient is discharged (and sent home/to primary sector)**
+2. **Ended hospital stay (admission and acute ambulant care) is only used when the patient is discharged (and sent home/to primary sector)**

 Notification of &#39;ENDED hospital stay&#39; cannot be used in case of transfer **# 4**.

-1. **If an acute ambulant stay is changed to the patient being admitted, a new &#39;START hospital stay – admission&#39; notification is sent.**
+3. **If an acute ambulant stay is changed to the patient being admitted, a new &#39;START hospital stay – admission&#39; notification is sent.**

 No notification on &#39;ENDED hospital stay&#39; should be sent when the acute ambulant stay changes to the patient being admitted.
 Notification on &#39;ENDED hospital stay&#39; is sent when the patient is subsequently discharged (sent home/to primary sector).

-1. **If an admission changes to acute ambulant care, a new &#39;START hospital stay – acute ambulant care&#39; notification is sent.**
+4. **If an admission changes to acute ambulant care, a new &#39;START hospital stay – acute ambulant care&#39; notification is sent.**

 No notification on &#39;ENDED hospital stay&#39; should be sent when the admission changes to acute ambulant care.
 Notification on &#39;ENDED hospital stay&#39; is sent when the patient is subsequently discharged (sent home/to primary sector).
 This occurrence is seen as rare.

-1. **If the patient is declared dead on arrival, after arrival or during the hospital stay, the notification of the type &#39;DEATH&#39; is sent.**
+5. **If the patient is declared dead on arrival, after arrival or during the hospital stay, the notification of the type &#39;DEATH&#39; is sent.**

 The notification type &#39;DEAD&#39; should be used in all cases where the patient is dead or dies.

-1. **If the patient is registered as on leave in the EPR, the notification is sent when the patient starts (&#39;START leave&#39;) or finishes (&#39;END leave&#39;) their leave (at home).**
+6. **If the patient is registered as on leave in the EPR, the notification is sent when the patient starts (&#39;START leave&#39;) or finishes (&#39;END leave&#39;) their leave (at home).**

 Leave notifications is only sent when the patient is registered as being on leave at home.
-In case of a double admission
-# 5
-, leave should therefore not trigger a leave notification.
+In case of a double admission,leave should therefore not trigger a leave notification.
 Leave notifications should not activate care services in the municipality unless otherwise agreed.

-1. **If an incorrect registration has happened, which has caused an incorrect electronic notification, a correction or cancellation must be sent on the following principles:**
+7. **If an incorrect registration has happened, which has caused an incorrect electronic notification, a correction or cancellation must be sent on the following principles:**

-  1. If a notification has been sent because of wrongly entered personal identification number (CPR) or wrong choice of hospital stay, a cancellation is sent.
+  a.
+If a notification has been sent because of wrongly entered personal identification number (CPR) or wrong choice of hospital stay, a cancellation is sent.

-  1. If a notification with the wrongly stated hospital department or time of stay is sent, a correction is sent, i.e. a new correct notification that replaces previous notifications.
+  b.
+If a notification with the wrongly stated hospital department or time of stay is sent, a correction is sent, i.e. a new correct notification that replaces previous notifications.
 A cancellation is not sent prior to the correction.

-1. **No specific transfer notification is used.** A requirement is made that new notifications with &#39;START hospital stay&#39; is sent from the hospital, which the patient is transferred _ **to** _, either if it is in the same region or another region.
-No notification is sent from the hospital, which the patient is transferred _**from
+8. **No specific transfer notification is used.** A requirement is made that new notifications with &#39;START hospital stay&#39; is sent from the hospital, which the patient is transferred _ **to** _, either if it is in the same region or another region.
+No notification is sent from the hospital, which the patient is transferred **from**
-# 6
-.**_

-1. **Discharge to hospice**
+9. **Discharge to hospice**

 Same flow as for transfer to another hospital in the same or another region is used.
 Hospice sends &#39;START hospital stay – admission&#39; when the patient arrives.

-# 7Use cases
+# Use cases

 For use of the technical implementation of the &#39;Hospital Notification&#39;, use case descriptions in more details exist.
 They connect content requirements with the business-related use for sender and receiver of the Hospital Notification.
 The use cases can be found [https://simplifier.net/medcom-fhir-messaging](https://simplifier.net/medcom-fhir-messaging).

-# 8Technical specifications for &#39;Hospital Notification&#39;
+# Technical specifications for &#39;Hospital Notification&#39;

 The FHIR profile for hospital notification can be found via [https://simplifier.net/medcom-fhir-messaging](https://simplifier.net/medcom-fhir-messaging).